chinanf-boy/awesome-stars/README.md

 ## JavaScript

+- [browser-compat-data](https://github.com/mdn/browser-compat-data) - This repository contains compatibility data for Web technologies as displayed on MDN
+- [foundation-sites](https://github.com/zurb/foundation-sites) - The most advanced responsive front-end framework in the world.
+Quickly create prototypes and production code for sites that work on any kind of device.
 - [babel-upgrade](https://github.com/babel/babel-upgrade) - Tool for upgrading babel versions (v7): `npx babel-upgrade`
 - [babel-loader](https://github.com/babel/babel-loader) - 📦 Webpack plugin for Babel
 - [babel](https://github.com/babel/babel) - :tropical_fish: Babel is a compiler for writing next generation JavaScript.